-3.1.4 Manpower required and available for FY23
+3.2.3 Manpower required and available for FY23

-The INFN units involved (BO-FE-CS) could count on 4 researchers and several technicians but dedicated personnel can only be co-funded at this stage of the project.
+The INFN units involved (BO-FE-CS) could count on 6 researchers and several technicians but dedicated personnel can only be co-funded at this stage of the project.
 Staff scientists: Pietro Antonioli ((10% FTE, available), Marco Contalbrigo (10% FTE, available), Roberto Preghenella (10% FTE, available).
 Faculty staff: Marcella Capua (10% FTE, available) and Salvatore Fazio (10% FTE, available).
+L. Rignanese (10% FTE, available) is a post-doc working currently mainly on another project and that will end his contract in early 2023.
 In the proposed budget we request as co-funding support [40 k\$] for two two-year postdoc positions (25% co-fund support, equivalent of a total of 1.0 FTE integrated over two years).
-Minimum two-year long post-docs contracts are now mandatory by Italian law, with a total cost of approximately 80 k \mathfrak{C} .
+Minimum two-year long post-docs contracts are now mandatory by Italian law, with a total cost of approximately 80 kC.
 We expect to use these funds to be able to open one post-doc position in Bologna and one in Cosenza.
 The extent of the R&D program critically requires such positions at this juncture.

-3.1.5 Other financial requests
+3.2.4 Other financial requests

-The SiPM program benefits from significant INFN in-kind contribution in infrastructures, access to irradiation TIFPA facility (TN, Italy), laboratory equipment (including for cooling), funding for sensors and electronic cards used in the irradiation program, exploratory runs with FBK, etc. As described above, eRD funds are specifically requested for the time resolution measurements equipments, the concentration light process (microlensing) cost for the explorative run with FBK and a FPGA evaluation board to provide readout to the sensors under test.
+The SiPM program benefits from significant INFN in-kind contribution in infrastructures, access to irradiation TIFPA facility (Trento, Italy) and LENA reactor (PV, Italy), laboratory equipment (including for cooling), funding for sensors and electronic cards used in the irradiation program, exploratory runs with FBK, etc. As described above, eRD funds are specifically requested for the time resolution measurements equipments, to cover partially the cost of the run with FBK, and a FPGA evaluation board to provide readout to the sensors under test.

-3.1.6 Milestones for FY23
+3.2.5 Milestones for FY23